 ’Berta was challenged to create a new brand mark for an educational nonprofit following a merger.
 While the branding of the previous organization, Developmental Studies Center, was primarily focused on literacy, the new directive was to emphasize collaboration and community, and to move away from a strictly literacy focus.
-The new mark was needed ASAP as there were marketing materials and print and digital product already in development that needed to be rebranded before release.

 Since the newly renamed Center for the Collaborative Classroom was also moving into digital media, it made sense not to pigeon hole their mark with a “book” graphic.
 This was one of ’Berta’s most challenging assignments.

 The “CCC” concentric circles represent the community (student/class/school/community).
 This is a shift away from an emphasis on textbooks, and towards collaboration in the classroom, with the student in the center surrounded by the classroom and broader community.